Oakani1/tasker-v2/README.md

 ## Testing Summary
 this project underwent a comprehensive manual testing process to ensure functionality, accessibility, and performance.

-## Testing Summary

-This project underwent a comprehensive testing process to ensure functionality, accessibility, and performance.

 ### HTML Validation
 The HTML markup was validated using the W3C Markup Validation Service (https://validator.w3.org/).
 This step confirmed that the HTML code adheres to web standards and best practices. **No errors** were found during this stage.